aeroview/runtyp/README.md

 ## Nested objects

 You can nest objects by using the `object` predicate.
 This allows you to create complex validation rules for nested objects.
-The `ValidationError` object will be flattened to include the nested object keys with a dot separator.
+The error object will be flattened to include the nested object keys with a dot separator.

 ```typescript
 import {predicates as p, Infer} from 'forma';